Hedonic Seat Arrangement Problems: Computational Complexity

-\begin{corollary} and {\sf MUA} are NP-hard on cycles and cluster graphs whose components are of order three.
-Furthermore, {\sf MWA} is NP-hard on paths and linear forests whose components are paths of length three.
+\begin{corollary} and {\sf EGA} are NP-hard on cycles, and cluster graphs whose components are of order three.
+Furthermore, {\sf UTA} is NP-hard on paths and linear forests whose components are paths of length three.
 These hold even if the preferences are binary and symmetric. \end{corollary}